 Eligibility Requirements: Properties must be listed on the National Register or be evaluated as National Register eligible and then listed within 30 months after claiming the credit on IRS tax forms.
 (A 10% tax credit is also available for non-historic, non-residential, income-producing properties built before 1936.
 These properties can neither be listed on the National Register nor be a contributing resource in a National Register-listed historic district.)

 Description: 25% of qualified rehabilitation costs are available as a credit against the owner(s) state income taxes.
 Properties do not need to be income-producing.
 The SHPO cannot reserve credits for more than three years into the future.
-For a residential property or barn constructed before 1937, the cost of a qualified rehabilitation project must exceed either $25,000 or 25% of the assessed value (less the land value) - whichever is less.
-For commercial properties, the rehabilitation project must exceed 50% of the assessed value of the property (less the land value) before rehabilitation.
-If there is no assessed value the insured value can be used.
+For a property, the cost of a qualified rehabilitation project must exceed either $25,000 or 25% of the assessed value (less the land value) - whichever is less.
+For commercial properties, the rehabilitation project must be at least $50,000 or 50% of the assessed value of the property (less the land value) before rehabilitation.
 Rehabilitation work must meet the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings.

 Description: This program uses the same description, eligibility requirements and regulations as the statewide program described above although the funding is from a separate allocation for projects located within Cultural and Entertainment Districts (CED) certified pursuant to section 303.3B or Great Places agreements pursuant to section 303.3C.